 Which Joe gave his name to ‘sloppy joes’?
 We look at five interesting sandwiches and their lexical origins.

-1A place or situation in which all visitors are welcome.‘they kept open house, entertaining a wide variety of artists and writers’
+1A place or situation in which all visitors are welcome.‘our basement is an open house for other kids’[mass noun] ‘they kept open house, entertaining a wide variety of writers’

 - ‘The new music organisations kept open house to new developments, enabling New York audiences to hear the latest Stravinsky, Schoenberg or Webern at a time when recordings of this repertoire had barely begun.’

 - ‘Here she kept open house for the traveller the poor and those in need of help.’

 - ‘He kept open house in his office, a small, single-storey building at the mouth of the Salang Valley.’

 - 1.1North American An open day.

 - ‘The night of Miranda's preschool open house, Miranda was only 2, the family gathered around a long table at a local Italian restaurant.’

 - ‘The traffic police should hold open houses so that the general public and independent experts can evaluate the design of the changes and offer their suggestions and therefore bring in elements that may have been overlooked.’